✂️ Segmentation¶

 -

-PCA-Seg proposes a Parallel Cost Aggregation (PCA) paradigm to replace the conventional serial spatial-categorical aggregation architecture.
-It efficiently integrates semantic and spatial context streams via an Expert-driven Perception Learning (EPL) module, and eliminates redundancy between the two knowledge streams through a Feature Orthogonal Decoupling (FOD) strategy.
-Each parallel block adds only 0.35M parameters while achieving state-of-the-art performance across 8 open-vocabulary semantic and part segmentation benchmarks.
+PCA-Seg proposes a Parallel Cost Aggregation paradigm to replace traditional serial spatial-class aggregation architectures.
+It efficiently integrates semantic and spatial context flows via an Expert-driven Perception Learning (EPL) module and eliminates redundancy between knowledge streams using a Feature Orthogonal Decoupling (FOD) strategy.
+Each parallel block adds only 0.35M parameters while achieving SOTA performance on 8 open-vocabulary semantic and part segmentation benchmarks.

 - PEARL: Geometry Aligns Semantics for Training-Free Open-Vocabulary Semantic Segmentation